How to Even out the Imbalances in Your Body

 Imagine that the piles of sand in the photo above represent the amount of muscle tension in the right and left sides of your body.
 If you practice Clinical Somatics exercises equally with both sides of your body, you’ll be reducing your overall muscle tension, and both of those piles will gradually get smaller.
 But the imbalance will still be there, and you may continue to experience your pain or issue because you’re still being pulled out of alignment.

-This concept can be applied to specific areas of the body too.
-For example, the hip rotators: If you have more muscle tension in your external rotators than your internal rotators, then you might stand with your toes pointing outward, you might feel tightness and soreness in your gluteal muscles, and you’ll be at increased risk for hip, knee, and ankle issues.
+This concept can be applied to smaller, specific areas of the body too.
+For example, the hip rotators: If you have more muscle tension in your external rotators than your internal rotators, then you might stand with your toes pointing outward.
+Your gluteal muscles might feel tight and sore, and you’ll be at increased risk for hip, knee, and ankle problems because your legs are out of alignment.

 HOW PANDICULATION WORKS: Go deeper into your pattern and then release slowly out of it

-Pandiculation—our nervous system’s innate response to the buildup of muscle tension, and the movement technique that makes Clinical Somatics exercises so effective—works by contracting tight muscles more than they are already contracted, and then releasing extremely slowly and consciously out of that contraction.
-This conscious contraction and release sends accurate biofeedback to the nervous system about the level of tension in the muscle, and reduces the baseline level of tension.
+Pandiculation works by contracting the chronically tight muscles even more than they’re already contracted, and then releasing extremely slowly and consciously out of that contraction.
+This conscious contraction and release sends accurate biofeedback to the nervous system about the level of tension in the muscles, and it reduces the baseline level of tension being set by the nervous system.

 Here are some common examples: